 7. Getting First-Hand Experience

-After completing the interviews, he needs to choose one or two people he would like to shadow.
+After completing the interviews, he needs to choose one or two people he’d like to shadow.
 This can be for just an hour or two or a whole day.
-However long, it is going to be the most valuable method of learning about a career, and he will walk away with a much better understanding of what is required of a person in that position.
+However long, it’s going to be the most valuable method of learning about a career, and he’ll walk away with a much better understanding of what’s required of a person in that position.

 8. Goal Setting and Future Planning

 By interviewing and shadowing, your child will most likely figure out what he likes and doesn’t like and will be able to choose something that really interests him.

 Does this mean your child has determined the exact job he’s going to be in for the rest of his life after doing this?
 Probably not.

 How many adults do you know that have changed careers later in life?
 The job market is a different situation now than it was many years ago.
 People change from one career to another or the businesses themselves change.